dcbark01/PI-Web-API-Client-Python/README.md

 import osisoft.pidevclub.piwebapi
 ```

-This library was tested using PyCharm 2017.1.5 and Anaconda3 5.0.0
+This library was tested using PyCharm 2017.1.5.

 ## Documentation